FaraiMajor/recipe-project/README.md

 # recipe-project

+#My Home Recipes

-this is a simple simple HTML project from Odin Project. i will be working on this project more as i move along adding some CSS and javascript to it
+This is a simple simple HTML project from Odin Project.
+I will be working on this project more as I move along adding some CSS and javascript to it.
+Stay tuned....